dileepadev/dileepadev/README.md

 ## ✨ About Me

 I'm Dileepa Bandara, a developer with a focus on Artificial Intelligence, Software Development, and Cloud Computing.
 Beyond my professional work, I am also committed to giving back to the community.
-I actively volunteer with various organizations and create content designed to empower others, helping them achieve their goals and improve their lives.
+I actively volunteer with various organizations and create content designed to empower others, helping them achieve their goals and improve lives.

 ## 🎯 Learning and Working